jkusachi/wp-addon-starter/README.md

 ## Setup

-Create the following directory structure in your theme or project root
+Copy the `src` directory into your theme or project root

 ```
 - src
 	- js
 		- main.js
+		- parts
 	- scss
+		- includes
+		- parts
+		- vendor

 - gulpfile.js
 - package.json
 - webpack.config.js
 ```

+**Summary**

-`src/js/main.js` - The Entry point for Webpack.
+`src/js/main.js` The Entry point for Webpack.
 This can be configured in the `webpack.config.js`

+`src/js/parts` Sample include directory.

-`src/scss` - where SASS Files are stored.
-If you dont like the path, look in the `gulpfile.js`
+`src/scss` Where SASS Files are stored.

+- `includes` Contains generic SASS partials for use in your site

+  - Fonts
+  -  Mixins
+  -  Variables
+- `/parts` Page Layout Elements
+  - Header
+  - Footer
+- `vendor` Store anything libs `Neat`, `Bourbon`, in here

+The `src/main.scss` file includes partials that are named the same as the directories they are in (`includes/includes`,`parts/parts`, `vendor/vendor`).
+If you add any Include, Parts, or Vendor stuff, be sure to update the main Partial to include it.

 `gulpfile.js` - Gulpfile